Xilinx/dma_ip_drivers/master/QDMA/DPDK/html/_sources/userguide.rst.txt

 Driver binding with vfio-pci
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-vfio-pci doesn't provide sysfs interface to enable VFs.
+For linux kernel versions prior to 5.0, vfio-pci doesn't provide sysfs interface to enable VFs.
 Hence, we first bind PFs with igb_uio and enable VFs and then unbind from igb_uio to bind with vfio-pci.

 Execute steps 1 to 6 of :ref:`run_dpdk` to bind PFs with igb_uio and enable VFs.